voscarmv/building_with_backgrounds_and_gradients/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used!
-- Inspiration
-- etc
+- Thanks to Apple for letting us clone it's page!

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.